epolisensky/VLITE/vdp/docs/source/basic_usage.rst

     config_file           the YAML configuration file

   optional arguments:
+    -v {0,1}, --verbosity {0,1}
-    -h, --help            show this help message and exit --ignore_prompt       ignore prompt to verify database removal/creation --remove_catalog_matches
+                          set to 0 to stop printing log messages to the conosole -h, --help            show this help message and exit --ignore_prompt       ignore prompt to verify database removal/creation --remove_catalog_matches